cochransean/MilContractNERClassifier/readme.md

 ### Goal: To classify postings to the Department of Defense's Contract Press Release page by organization, date, and monetary value, allowing for more data-driven analysis.

-##### Install Stanford's Core NLP from their website
+#### Install Stanford's Core NLP from their website
 `http://stanfordnlp.github.io/CoreNLP/`

-##### Stanford Core NLP: Getting Started
+#### Stanford Core NLP: Getting Started
 Stanford CoreNLP ships with a built-in server, and requires only the CoreNLP dependencies.
-To run this server, simply run:
+To run this server, simply:

-### Set up your classpath.
+#### Set up your classpath.
 For example, to add all jars in the current directory tree:
 export CLASSPATH="`find . -name '*.jar'`"

 ##### Run the server (from the core NLP directory)